redmarverick/faker-companies/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Thanks for checking out our books app!
+Thanks for checking out my countries app!
 Please feel free to reach out with any questions or feedback, as your input is greatly appreciated.
 And if you enjoyed the project, don't forget to leave a star on the repo ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>